Ananya1718/OOPS/README.md

 ## Folder Structure

 - `Exercise 1`
-  - Q1-Ticket Price Calculator
+  - Question 1: Ticket Price Calculator
-  - Q2-Electricity Usage Tracker
+  - Question 2: Electricity Usage Tracker
-  - Q3-ATM Simulation
+  - Question 3: ATM Simulation
-  - Q4-Number Guessing Game
+  - Question 4: Number Guessing Game

 - `Exercise 2`
-  - Question 6 → Search a number in an array and count its occurrences
+  - Question 6: Search a number in an array and count its occurrences
-  - Question 7 → Display numbers that are multiples of both 3 and 9
+  - Question 7: Display numbers that are multiples of both 3 and 9

 - `Exercise 3`
   - Question 2: Create a program to get a string from user and change all occurrences of its first char to `$`, except the first char itself.